dhchenx/mmkit-features/doc/multimodal_features_library.md

 ### Structure of multimodal features library

-The multimodal features library (`MMFeaturesLib`) contains serveral types of content, namely, `metadata`, `data`, `rel_data`, `dicts`, and other basic library information.
+The multimodal feature library (`MMFeaturesLib`) contains several types of content, namely, `metadata`, `data`, `rel_data`, `dicts`, and other basic library information.

 #### Basic information

-A new library is created by specifying two basic parameters, namely, `root_name`, and `dataset_name`. the `root_name` is used inside h5py file content of the library and theh `dataset_name` is used to represent a common and readable name for the library for specific applications.
+We create a new library by specifying two basic parameters, namely, `root_name`, and `dataset_name`. the `root_name` is used inside h5py file content of the library and the `dataset_name` is used to represent a common and readable name for the library for specific applications.

 #### Meta data